leassis91/feature_engineering/kaggle_course/03_clustering_kmeans.md

 The animation below shows the algorithm in action.
 It illustrates the dependence of the result on the initial centroids and the importance of iterating until convergence.

 ![image](https://i.imgur.com/tBkCqXJ.gif)

+You may need to increase the max_iter for a large number of clusters or n_init for a complex dataset.
+Ordinarily though the only parameter you'll need to choose yourself is n_clusters (k, that is).
+The best partitioning for a set of features depends on the model you're using and what you're trying to predict, so it's best to tune it like any hyperparameter (through cross-validation, say).